 5. The scale and surface area of parking, driveways and paved areas are arranged and landscaped to properly screen vehicles from adjacent properties and streets;

 Staff comment: The parking is located underneath the units and is screened a ground level by the proposed “green wall” and existing slatted cedar fence, although there are no “garage doors”.
 The combination of the “green wall” and fence should limit the impact of headlights (although it is anticipated that most cars headlights would not face in that direction), but the effectiveness will depend on ongoing maintenance to ensure the structure is not damaged by nearby cars and that the planting remains robust.
 A potential condition of approval requires this responsibility of the Condominium Association to be clarified in the condominium Association documents.

+This site is very constrained by its internal property dimensions, and the fact that a significant portion of the land area is contained within a neck of property extending to the street.
+Therefore the buildable portion is retatively small relative to the size of the building, hence highly constrained maneuvering and landscaping conditions.
+The architecture is of a modern and economical building form and cladding, which creates a contrasting visual image and mass within the neighborhood.
+The architect has attempted to mitigate these factors to some extent.
+We continue to have some concerns and suggest a condition of approval to require further architectural response to the issues raised related to the design standards.

 Staff Recommendation